agguro/simavr/README.md

 Internal Hardware Auditing (avr-probe)
 ----------------------------------------
-We have included a specialized tool, avr-probe, to explore the internal "hooks" of any simulated MCU.
+I have included a specialized tool, avr-probe, to explore the internal "hooks" of any simulated MCU.
 Use this to find available IRQs, Timers, and Ports before writing your bridge code.

     # List all supported cores
     ./builddir/avr-probe --list